data2coordi/integlight/readme.txt

   * CSS/JS Code: MIT License (https://opensource.org/licenses/MIT)
   * Icons: CC BY 4.0 License (https://creativecommons.org/licenses/by/4.0/)
   (Please ensure you specify if you are using Font Awesome Pro and its respective license if applicable.)

-* (If you are using other third-party assets like specific images, fonts, or JavaScript libraries that are bundled with the theme, list them here with their respective licenses and source URIs.
-For example: "Sample Image from Unsplash (Unsplash License, https://unsplash.com/license)").
+* No other third-party assets such as images, fonts, or JavaScript libraries are bundled with this theme.

 Support
 For support, documentation, and the latest updates, please visit: